 That’s why I’m sharing this reading challenge with you.
 If you love books as much as I do, you won’t turn down this challenge.

-So for your reading pleasure, here are the categories.
-Remember, the first-level challenge is one book from 40 categories, one for every two weeks of the year for 26 total books.
+So for your reading pleasure, here are the categories you can choose from.
+Remember, the first-level goal is 26 books — one book for every two weeks of the year.
+Any titles beyond that are bonuses.
 You can read them in any order you choose.

 1. Autobiography or memoir